-Jansen was raised by his grandparents and mother, a practicing nurse from Jamaica, to be later joined by his German-born father, who was a businessman and historian in Europe and an avid viewer of news and politics, which allowed Jansen to observe images of the Vietnam war and Dr. Martin Luther King on television during his formative years.
+Jansen was raised by his grandparents and mother, a practicing nurse from Jamaica, to be later joined by his German-born father, who was a businessman, later historian and an avid viewer of news and politics, which exposed Jansen to observe images of the Vietnam war and Dr. Martin Luther King on television during his formative years, born only two months after Dr.King was shot.
 Those images were destined to be reinforced by his own military service and reflected in his art decades later.

 Photo: Grandfather with Marcus on balcony in Bronx 12TH floor apartment.

 Jansen’s Father took his family and left the declining Bronx and moved to Laurelton Queens, and while attending PS 156 at age 6, Jansen was included in a New York City student art competition and exhibited a stunning painting of a lion on paper at the Lever House, in Manhattan, introducing him to the world of public art exhibitions.